 - Zero waste baby skincare: Zero waste skincare is gaining speed in the world of sustainable and ethical beauty.
-Baby skincare products are becoming more available too, through brands like Baeo and the many Etsy sellers offering all-natural baby powder, sunscreen, diaper cream, and more.
+Baby skincare products are becoming more available too, through brands like Baeo and the many Etsy sellers offering all-natural organic baby skin care products including: powder, sunscreen, diaper cream, and more.

 - Zero waste nursing pads: These soothe sore nipples and soak up any leaking breast milk.
-You can either get single-use ones that are certified compostable or opt for washable ones.
+You can either get single-use nursing pads that are certified compostable or opt for washable ones.

 - Zero waste baby soap: Pure Castile soap is great for babies, especially the sensitive skin version typically found with most brands.
 Dr. Bronner’s isn’t just one of our favorite organic body washes for fully-grown humans, but babies too!

-- Zero waste baby shampoo: While castile soap is gentle enough for a few tufts of new baby hair, there are also many baby-friendly zero waste shampoo bars on the market (like this one from Ethique).
-Given how little hair a baby actually has, you could skip baby shampoo altogether.
+- Zero waste baby shampoo: While castile soap is gentle enough for a few tufts of new baby hair, there are also many baby-friendly zero waste shampoo bars on the market.
+And some of those options can also be classified as organic baby shampoo.
+But given how little hair a baby actually has, you could skip baby shampoo altogether.